OJAI & SANTA PAULA WILDFIRE SAFETY PROGRAM

-The C.R.E.W. offers curbside and drop-off wood chipping to residents in Ojai, Meiners Oaks, Mira Monte, Oak View, Casitas Springs, Foster Park, and the surrounding areas.
+Serving Ojai, Santa Paula, Meiners Oaks, Mira Monte, Oak View, Casitas Springs, Foster Park, and surrounding areas

-We can accept branches and trunks up to 6” in diameter.
+Accepting tree branches and trunks up to 6” in diameter, and woody shrubs.

-Materials that cannot be chipped: dirt, metal, nails, barbed wire, garbage, rocks, grass, leaf piles, vines, lumber, and soft vegetation like cacti or vegetable plants.
+Materials that can’t be chipped: dirt, metal, nails, barbed wire, garbage, rocks, grass, leaf piles, vines, lumber, bamboo and arundo, palm trees and fronds, and soft vegetation like cacti or vegetable plants.

-This program helps you remove large, woody fuels that increase the risk and impacts of wildfire.
-Eligible materials include branches and trunks up to 6” in diameter.
+Together we’ll remove cut wood and other fuels that increase the risk and impacts of wildfire.
 And the best part – you get to keep the chips!
 That’s right, we’ll leave freshly cut wood chips right on your property for use in mulch and landscaping.

 There is no pre-registration for drop-off days.
 Bring your secured green waste between 8am and 1pm, and C.R.E.W. staff will take care of the rest.
 Please note that only eligible green waste that is not mixed with other materials will be accepted.
-You will not be able to take chips back home.
-This is to prevent the spread of tree pests and disease.
+You will not be able to take chips back home in order to prevent the spread of tree pests and disease.

 BRUSH CLEARANCE FOR SENIORS

 Free defensible space service is available for residents who are low-income, disabled or senior citizens (age 65+), or veterans.

 Through this service, households receive 100′ defensible space around structures, including tree limbing up to 6′ height.
 This programs helps households meet fire department requirements and best practices for fuel reduction and fire safety.

 Complete the REGISTRATION FORM and we’ll follow up to schedule your clearance day!
 Call The CREW office at 805-649-8847 with any questions.